nishantpandey4/Pick_place_mobile_robot/README.md

+### Author
-This folder is created by Nishant Awdeshkumar Pandey and Rishikesh Jadhav respectively.
+Nishant Awdeshkumar Pandey and Rishikesh Jadhav.

 This folder consists of the following folders: